 Observations

-Run the project and press the Q key to observe the generated particles.
+>>HERERun the project and press the Q key to observe the generated particles.
 It appears as though there is combustion occurring underneath the mouse pointer.
 Hold the Q key and move the mouse pointer around slowly to observe the combustion as though there is an engine generating flames beneath the mouse.
 Type the E key to toggle the drawing of individual particle positions.
 Now you can observe a green-X marking the position of each of the generated particles.

 If you move the mouse pointer rapidly, you can observe individual pink circles with green-X centers changing color while dropping towards the floor.
 Although all particles are created by the _createParticle() function and share the similar behaviors of falling towards the floor while changing color, every particle appears slightly different and does not exhibit any behavior patterns.
 You can now clearly observe the importance of integrating randomness in the created particles.